Introduction to Chinese Contemporary History (5 ECTS)

 Instructor: Professor Lauri Paltemaa

-Course Description: The course introduces students to Chinese contemporary history from the revolution to the present.
+Contents: The course introduces students to Chinese contemporary history from the revolution to the present.
 The central theme in the course is to follow the folding and unfolding of the Communist experiment in China and the emergence of a new aspiring economic and political superpower by the early 21st century.
 Questions such as the nature of the communist revolution, Mao Zedong and his legacy, the Great Leap Forward, the Cultural Revolution, Deng Xiaoping and the reform era policies as well as developments in more recent past are discussed and analyzed during the course from the historical point of view.
 The course is essential for those who want to gain deeper understanding of the great social, economic and political transformation of China in contemporary history.

 - Online lectures (18 h) available throughout the year AND

 - Paltemaa, Lauri and Juha Vuori: Kiinan kansantasavallan historia (2012) OR